 Profession: Sculptor, Scenic Designer, Painter, Printmaker, Artist

-Casanova’s name made it into the dictionary as a synonym for playboy, but he shouldn't be anyone's hero.
-The real Giacomo Casanova was born in 1725, and he nearly became a priest before he was expelled for sleeping with another student.
+Giacomo Casanova nearly became a priest before he was expelled for sleeping with another student.
 After leaving the seminary, Casanova devoted himself to seducing women.
 "Cultivating whatever gave pleasure to my senses was always the chief business of my life," Casanova wrote in his autobiography.
-But it wasn’t all fun and games.
-Casanova also admitted to forcing a peasant girl to have sex with him and beating a prostitute when she refused him—plus, he most likely spread gonorrhea and syphilis to his many partners.
+He also admitted to forcing a peasant girl to have sex with him and beating a prostitute when she refused him.
+He also most likely spread gonorrhea and syphilis to his many partners.

 Birthplace: Veneto, Eurasia, Province of Venice, Italy, Venice, + more